all-vision/ml_workflow_framework/README.md

 #impara
-Impara is an open-source framework empowering developers within the US Defense and Intelligence communities to go from raw data to active effects using machine learning.
+Impara is an open-source project intended to empower developers within the US Defense and Intelligence communities to go from raw data to mission-critical decision faster, using machine learning.